Skip to main content

 Demand Management Aim: Control and Protect

 The purpose of Demand Management is to maintain continuity of supply of critical products to the NHS where normal supply is disrupted, meaning NHS demand will be greater than the available stock.
 Demand Management aims to ensure that stock remains available and is shared fairly, albeit it in reduced quantities, across the NHS during the period of disrupted supply.
-Two levels of demand management can be used to facilitate this; ‘Control’ and ‘Protect’.
+Two levels of Demand Management can be used to facilitate this; ‘Control’ and ‘Protect’.

 Unavailable Products Process Flows

-A set of three process flows have been created to give clarity to NHS partners of what to do when they either cannot order a product (delisted or BAU suspension or Control Demand Managed), or they have not received their desired quantities (partial order).
-By following these process flows we aim to reduce unnecessary escalations and enhance the first-time fix rate and enhance efficiency for all NHS partners.
+A set of three process flows have been created to set clear expectations and provide details of what to do when you either cannot order a product (delisted or BAU suspension or Control Demand Managed), or when you have not received desired quantities (partial order) of a product.

-See our Downloads ▼ section to access the Unavailable Products Process Flows PDF.
+See our Downloads section to access the Unavailable Products Process Flows PDF.

 What does Control Demand Management mean?